 (compared to business as usual)The highest emissions reduction target, conditional or unconditional, included in the country’s latest NDC.

-Thailand submitted its revised NDC in October 2020.
+Thailand submitted its second updated NDC in November 2022.

 Key highlights from the NDC